mfkrypt/OS-command-Injection/Backdoor/backdoor.md

 ![Figure20](./imgs/img20.png)

-What you are seeing is the web-based control panel of the backdoor, aloowing you to interact with the server in various ways including command execution, file uplaod, directory browsing and database query execution
+What you are seeing is the web-based control panel of the backdoor, allowing you to interact with the server in various ways including command execution, file upload, directory browsing and database query execution